I just finished putting together a funeral sermon and when I went to save it…I hit delete instead.

 and graven on thy hand.

 for her my prayers ascend;

 to her my cares and toils be given,

 till toils and cares shall end.

-Prayer Thoughts: O God.
-How I wish you could just tap on my heart and find willingness and openness.
+Prayer Thoughts: O God, how I wish you could just tap on my heart and find willingness and openness.
 I’m sure I can count the layers of indifference, excuses, and busyness you must have to go through to even begin to puncture.
 I don’t want it to be that way.
 I imagine removing those layers might be painful…and I’m not into pain.
-But I want your Kingdom, your Spirit, your love to be my focus, aim, my life.
+But I want your Kingdom, your Spirit, your love to be my focus, my aim, my life.
 Peel and puncture.
 Let tears of love fall from my heart and become a healing stream for those who thirsting for you around me.
 Amen.